Storidge/cio-user-docs/integrations/prometheus.md

 | cio_cluster_bw_free | Total bandwidth that is available for use |
 | cio_cluster_bw_provisioned | Total bandwidth that is currently reserved for use by CIO volumes |

-The ContainerIO API dynamically exports the following data about CIO volumes that are created.
-The metrics are automatically removed once the volumes are deleted.
-The data is only available on the node the volume is on, so monitoring of all nodes by Prometheus is required.
-The data is derived from `/proc/diskstats`.
+The Storidge API dynamically exports the following data on Storidge volumes.
+Metrics are automatically removed when volumes are deleted.
+The data is only available on the node the volume is attached to.

-The vd0 in the examples below are replaced with the ID of the relevant volume. vd0 is typically reserved for cio cluster data.
+Metrics are tagged with the vdisk ID of the volume.
+A reserved vdisk (vd0) is used in the examples below.

 | Exported Volume Data | Description |
 |---|---|